 In addition, the non-controlling shareholders have a put option which requires Connells to purchase their 25% shareholding in the future.
 The first such opportunity (exercise date) is upon finalisation of the accounts of Gascoigne Halman for the year ending 31 December 2018, when the non-controlling interests may exercise their put option over 50% of their shareholdings.
 Similar rights exist in subsequent years.
 The fair value of this put option liability forms part of the consideration for the business, and is included in the Group's total put option liability (see note 25).
-In line with IFRS 3, the anticipated acquisition method has been applied and 100% of the results of Gascoigne Halman have been consolidated into these financial statements at their fair values outlined below:
+In line with IFRS 3, the anticipated acquisition method has been applied and 100% of the results of Gascoigne Halman have been consolidated into these financial statements from the date of acquisition.
+The net assets acquired have been incorporated into these financial statements at their fair values outlined below:

-Book value of assets / (liabilities) acquired Fair value adjustments Total
+assets / (liabilities) acquired Fair value adjustments Total

 £m £m £m

 Cash consideration - fair value 6.0

 Put option issued - fair value 4.5

 Fair value of total consideration 10.5

 Cash 1.2 1.2

 Property, plant and equipment 0.5 0.5

 Intangible assets 3.2 4.6

 Other assets 1.1 (0.1) 1.0

 Liabilities (2.3) (0.7) (3.0)

 Net assets 3.7 0.6 4.3

 Goodwill 6.2